 - Difficulty in thinking clearly, concentrating, or making decisions

 - Thoughts of harming yourself or your baby

 - Thoughts of death or suicide

 It is thought that between 3 and 6 percent of women will experience major depressive symptoms during pregnancy or in the weeks or months following delivery.
-Women who have a preexisting history of symptoms of bipolar disorder or depression have a higher likelihood of experiencing mood disturbance during and/or after pregnancy.
+Women who have a preexisting history of symptoms of bipolar disorder or depression have a higher likelihood of experiencing mood disturbances during and/or after pregnancy.